LeXPLORE-Platform/Meteostation/README.md

 To run the pipeline: `python scripts/main.py`

-The python script `scripts/main.py` defines the different processing steps while the python script `scripts/meteostation.py` contains the python class meteostation with all the corresponding class methods to process the data.
-To add a new processing or visualization step, a new class method can be created in the `meteostation.py` file and the step can be added in `main.py` file.
-Both above mentioned python scripts are independent of the local file system.
+The python script `scripts/main.py` defines the different processing steps while the python script `scripts/instruments.py` contains the instrument classes with all the corresponding class methods to process the data.
+To add a new processing or visualization step, a new class method can be created in the `instruments.py` file and the step can be added in `main.py` file.
+Both above-mentioned python scripts are independent of the local file system.

 ### Arguments